-Gir National Park is a paradigm shift in the people’s perception who have always viewed India as a turf of Bengal Tigers and Asian Leopards.
-The park is a proud keeper of the majestic Asiatic Lions who have lost ground in most parts of the world.
+Gir National Park is a paradigm shift in perception for the people who have always viewed India as a turf of Bengal Tigers and Asian Leopards.
+The park is a proud home to the majestic Asiatic Lions who have lost ground in most parts of the subcontinent.
 Legends have it that the legacy of these magnificent species extended from swathes of the Middle East to the dense forest of Asia.
-Like Bengal Tigers, Asiatic Lions dominated many parts of Indian topography before falling prey to the continuous hunting and poaching by the Royals to boast about their valor and bravery of a King.
+Like Bengal Tigers, Asiatic Lions dominated many parts of Indian topography before falling prey to the continuous hunting and poaching by the Royals to boast about their valor and bravery as a King.
 It was then the Nawabs and people of Junagarh decided to put an end to the atrocities faced by the vulnerable species who were close to extinction in the twentieth century.
-While the royals issued the decree on prohibiting hunting, the villagers took no offense to the lion’s preying on their cattle, rather, they take immense pride in inheriting the lion heritage.
+While the royals issued the decree on prohibiting hunting, the villagers took no offense to the lions preying on their cattle.
+Rather, they take immense pride in inheriting the lion's heritage.
 They have also earned global accolades in playing a significant role in assisting the forest department and other shareholders for the surging population of these big cats.